hsain9357/hsain9357/aboutMe.md

-- 👋 Hi, I’m @hsain9357
+- 👋 Hi, I’m Hussein Ahmed
 - 👀 I’m interested in website development
-- 🌱 I’m currently learning fullstack website development
+- 🌱 I’m currently learning to be fullstack web developer
 - 📫 this is my email hsainalopaydi@gmail.com